 The main purpose of conservation treatment is to stabilize the artwork and prevent or slow any further deterioration.
 If artworks have been previously restored, the removal of unsuitable or unsightly materials such as discoloured retouching and overpaint from the object may be desireable.
 Emphasis is placed on preventive measures which may include framing modification and upgrades.
 A determination of the probable original appearance of the painting helps guide the treatment program, with the understanding that some changes in appearance are expected.

 Structural work is of the highest priority and includes treatments such as consolidation of powdery or flaking paint, the repair of torn canvas, or removal of canvas deformations which endanger the paint layers.

 Surface cleaning is a distinct process from varnish removal and is always undertaken separately.
 Perceived discolouration (darkening, yellowing) may result from accumulated dirt on the surface and/or discolouration of one or more layers of a surface coating.

-Sample photos of treatment work are shown under Gallery – Common Problems.
+Sample photos of treatment work are shown under Preservation Basics – Common Problems.